rb2/opencart-seopro/README.md

     to one canonical URL.

     Canonical address of the product now can contain full category path.
-Or do not use categories-ased path -- this can be selected in settings.
+Or do not use categories-based path -- this can be selected in settings.

 See also: